samfisherirl/Easy-Auto-GUI-for-AHK-v2/README.md

 - AHKv2converter credit to https://github.com/mmikeww/AHK-v2-script-converter

-I did very little work in comparison to the behemoth solutions I weaved together.
-All the work was done by the creators just mentioned.
+I did very little work weaving these two solutions together when looking at the years it took to curate the solutions by the creators just mentioned.

 # How it works
 - this runs Easy AutoGUI on ahkv1